 Herricks Schools District removes teacher from classroom over alleged 'disturbing' video, officials say

-A teacher in the Herricks School District has been removed from the classroom after district officials said they learned of a "disturbing" video that allegedly involving the teacher.
+A teacher in the Herricks School District has been removed from the classroom after district officials said they learned of a "disturbing" video that allegedly involved the educator.

 In an open letter to the school community, posted Thursday afternoon on the district website, Herricks Superintendent Tony Sinanis wrote: